4. Tutorial: A Real Analyzer

 [$opcode=1, $rrq=[$filename=b"rfc1350.txt", $mode=b"octet"]]

-Of course it is now easy to add another unit type for handling such acknowledgments:
+Of course, it is now easy to add more unit types for handling other opcodes.
+Let’s start with acknowledgments:

 public type Packet = unit {